The term artificial intelligence has been around for 75 years.

 Unilever strengthened with AI

-Unilever, the Dutch-British consumer-goods company, has had dramatic recruiting results by having candidates start their interaction online playing games.
+Unilever, the Dutch-British consumer-goods company, has had dramatic recruiting results by having candidates start their interaction online by playing games.

 The neuroscience-based games on the Pymetrics platform engage candidates who submit their LinkedIn profiles to gain access.